jaroslav-kubicek/blog/blog/2020-09-14-cypress-gitlab.md

 <!--truncate-->

 We at Kiwi.com use Cypress.io for some time, and we already had to rethink how we write such tests to keep them efficient and stable.
 One topic that plays a role in it sometimes remains forgotten: configuration.
-In this post, we would like to share with you some tips on how we now set up Cypress tests with Typescript support for a typical Gitlab CI pipeline.
+In this post, we would like to share with you some tips on how we now set up Cypress tests with Typescript support for a typical GitLab CI pipeline.

 ![Cypress Desktop App](/blog/cypress-gitlab/cypress-app.png)